MrWillCom/awesome/README.md

 *   [radix-ui/primitives](https://github.com/radix-ui/primitives) - Radix Primitives is an open-source UI component library for building high-quality, accessible design systems and web apps.
 Maintained by @workos.

-*   [withastro/astro](https://github.com/withastro/astro) - Astro is the all-in-one web framework designed for speed 🏝️✨
+*   [withastro/astro](https://github.com/withastro/astro) - The all-in-one web framework designed for speed. ⭐️ Star to support our work!

 *   [Basedash/dockhunt](https://github.com/Basedash/dockhunt) - Discover the apps everyone is docking about.
 Made by the team at @Basedash.